 We have assembled some guidance in response to relevant questions and concerns we have been hearing from instructors in recent days.
 The following topics are looming large for many.
-Each topic can be expanded by clicking the small arrow at the left.
+Each topic can be expanded by clicking the +.

 Many CRLT resources emphasize the usefulness of establishing and reviewing discussion guidelines in order to foster a learning environment where multiple, often conflicting, perspectives can productively be shared and discussed.
 We recently met with Jack Bernard of the U-M General Counsel’s office, who endorsed this practice and offered a legal clarification we found useful.
 As Bernard explained, the classroom is a particular kind of campus space where norms of discourse are established by the instructor for the purposes of learning: "While some University spaces, such as the Diag, are limited public forums, where the institution does not control or constrain much speech, classrooms are nonpublic forums, where the University and its instructors control the context for speech, including the speech of students.
 For instance, instructors can determine who 'has the floor' and may be speaking [or] when it is and is not appropriate to move from one topic to another.
 Instructors establish the norms for engagement in the course and can respond to conduct or speech that is disruptive, such as disrespectful, insensitive, or mean-spirited remarks."
 Many instructors have also found this FAQ sheet from the American Association of University Professors helpful in providing information and frameworks for making decisions about what ideas to share in the classroom and how.